 Upon receipt of the complete Submittal, the Architectural Committee will review the submittal for conformance to these Design Guidelines and to any preliminary approval conditions.
 Upon determining that the required submittals have been received and are in a form acceptable to the Committee, the Architectural Committee will try to provide a written response to the Owner as soon as practical, and generally within thirty (30) days after submission of all required materials.
 Approval of the plans by the Architectural Committee does not relieve the Owner from total responsibility for compliance with the Design Guidelines, and the requirements of all other approval agencies having jurisdiction over the building process.
-All approvals by the Architectural Committee or an agent designated by the Architectural Committee.
+All approvals by the Architectural Committee must be in writing and signed by one member of the Architectural Committee or an agent designated by the Architectural Committee.